Home Insurance

 Recent Roofing Concerns and Legislation

-After a rising number of homeowners had their insurance policies cancelled — or had insurers refuse to offer them coverage — simply due to the age of their roof, the Florida state legislature implemented new roof requirements for homeowners insurance in Florida in May 2022.
+After a rising number of homeowners had their insurance policies canceled — or had insurers refuse to offer them coverage — simply due to the age of their roof, the Florida state legislature implemented new roof requirements for homeowners insurance in Florida in May 2022.

-According to Islander News, the new legislation would also update Florida home insurance roof requirements by allowing roofs that comply with the state’s 2007 building code to be repaired, instead of needing to be replaced, even when the roof is more than 25 percent damaged.
-This is thanks to a new exemption that would be added to the building code.
+• Roofs that comply with the state’s 2007 building code can now be repaired instead of replaced, even if the roof is more than 25% damaged, thanks to a new exemption in the building code.

 Essentially, the legislation aimed to improve conditions for both homeowners and insurers.
 While insurers could no longer drop homeowners simply because of the age of their roof, they also received financial protection to cover their own losses.
 Reducing the likelihood of unnecessary roof replacements when repairs would be sufficient can also lower costs for both home-owners and insurers.

-Not the First Set of Legislation
+Not the First Set of Homeowners Insurance Legislation

-How Your Roof Affects Your Policy
+How Your Roof Affects Your Insurance Company Policy

 As part of obtaining a homeowners insurance policy, insurers will often want to perform a roof inspection to determine its status and structural integrity.
 Even if an inspection is not required, they will ask you to supply basic information such as its age and type.